About Me

 The ‘Golden Uterus Award’

-from Dr. Zoe Hodson of
+from Dr. Zoe Hodson (previously of

-Manchester Menopause Hive, for
+Manchester Menopause Hive) for

 “excellent menopausal recognition